Pleasant0778/de_zoomcamp_wk_3_bigquery/README.md

 ## Script: `ingest.py`

 This Python script downloads Yellow Taxi trip data for the first 6 months of 2024, uploads it to a GCS bucket, and verifies the upload.
-The script was part of the resources provided.
+The script is part of the resources provided.

 ### Key Features